aetheon/js-utils-amd/README.md

 Still working on API pages...

+Until then take a look at the source directory:

 | Directory             |               |
 | --------------------- | ------------- |
 | **src/js/**           | js code for browser and server  |